From Miami to Key West: 5 Best Ways to Get There

 4. From Miami to Key West by Boat

-While there is no regular ferry service between Miami and Key West, there are only one or two options for those determined to arrive by water.
+While there is no regular ferry service between Miami and Key West, there are still a few different options for those determined to arrive by water.
 Your best bet is to look into a charter boat.
-Miami Charters offers a variety of options, from high-speed boats to laid-back sailing yachts, as well as fishing charters.
+Miami Charters offer a variety of options, from high-speed boats to laid-back sailing yachts, as well as fishing charters.

 Worth mentioning for those traveling from the Gulf coast of Florida, the Key West Express offers a daily service to Key West from Fort Myers and Marco Island.
 Departures are early morning, with return voyages taking place late afternoon.